The Woman in American History |

 Page 5

-INTRODUCTION The role of women in American history has long been ignored . " From reading history in textbooks one would think half of our population made only a negligible contribution to history , wrote the eminent historian , Arthur ...
+Gerda Lerner.
+INTRODUCTION The role of women in American history has long been ignored . " From reading history in ... roles in life .
+5 INTRODUCTION.

-INTRODUCTION The role of women in American history has long been ignored . " From reading history in textbooks one would think half of our population made only a negligible contribution to history , wrote the eminent historian , Arthur ...
+Gerda Lerner.
+INTRODUCTION The role of women in American history has long been ignored . " From reading history in ... roles in life .
+5 INTRODUCTION.

 Page 65

-In their role as house servants , slave women were in close contact with the mistress , her children and , at times , the master .
+... role as house servants , slave women were in close contact with the mistress , her children and , at times , the master .
 Many a black servant used this intimate contact to win some small advantage for herself or her children .
+Under ...

-In their role as house servants , slave women were in close contact with the mistress , her children and , at times , the master .
+... role as house servants , slave women were in close contact with the mistress , her children and , at times , the master .
 Many a black servant used this intimate contact to win some small advantage for herself or her children .
+Under ...

 Page 174